m5c/RestifyReplicationPackage/mkdocs/index.md

 ## Package Content

 We now present the various components of our artifact submission.
-Each of items enumerated in the remainder corresponds to one entry on the navigation bar (left).
+Each of the items enumerated in the remainder also corresponds to matching entry on the left-side navigation bar.

 ### Replication